 Day 2: Waqrapukara Ruins - CUSCO

-After breakfst, at 6:30 am we will drive for aprox 1,5 hour to the statring point of the trek near Pitumarca village.
-Once we arrive there we start the trekking to Waqrapukara.
-It takes about 3 hours, winding you along hills deeper and deeper into the canyon.
-This hike is incredibly scenic full with traditional Andean wildlife and expansive canyon landscapes.
-However there is a significant amount of uphill hiking, combined with the high altitude it can be quite challenging.
-The reward is the experience of hiking alongside the canyon and seeing ruins few witness.
+Following breakfast, at around 6:30 am, we will drive for approx. 1,5 hour to our trek starting point near Pitumarca village.
+Once arrived there, we will start trekking to Waqrapukara.
+It will take about 3 hours, winding down the hills, deeper and deeper into the canyon.
+This hike is incredibly pleasing, full of traditional Andean wildlife and priceless canyon sights.
+However, there is a significant amount of uphill hiking.
+This, combined with high altitude, can be quite challenging.
+The reward is the experience of hiking alongside the canyon and seeing ruins, only few people can witness.
 Experience in trekking is recommended!

 After visiting the ruins of Waqrapukara we will continue the trek along the Apurimac Canyon for another 3 – 3,5 hour, finishing the hike in the village of Huayqui.

 Max Altitude: ………ft (4,500 m) above sea level